twbs/bootstrap/docs/components/slider.md

 </div>
 {% endhighlight %}

-For the slider-items we used the bootstrap grid and some modifications to `.row` inside a slide to space them according to the `$grid-gutter-width`.
+For the slider-items we used the bootstrap grid and `.row-spaced` inside a slide to space them according to the `$grid-gutter-width`.

 #### Big Container